At last, after such a challenging year, we can get out and about more.

 - Healthy snacks are a must.
 Make or buy low fat dips, perfect with some carrot and celery sticks or rice crackers, or make my low fat corn chips from book 1, pack pretzels or popcorn.
 More healthy snack suggestions here.

-- Take some fruit.
-Small apples and bananas are perfect to eat on the run.
+- Pack some seasonal fruit.
+We’ve some wonderful seasonal fruits available at this time of year so pack cherries, apricots, peaches and plums in your esky.
 Kids love watermelon, why not buy a whole one and cut it up at the picnic.

 - Keep the food cold.
 Make sure there’s lots of ice in the esky to keep the food nice and cold, this will ensure the food is safe for everyone to eat.